-As of August 1st, 2020 this program has benefited single women and mothers with needs not addressed by other local agencies, allowing them to reach stability in their own lives and their children's'.
-We have provided roughly $41,000 to date.
+To date, this program has benefited single women and mothers with needs not addressed by other local agencies, allowing them to reach stability in their own lives and their children's.
+We have provided over $60,000 in support to date.

 History: Through the 2012 County Assessment members of the Rhea community expressed a need for additional programs that were designed to assist women and mothers with children.
 The United Way Board of Directors created a special GRANT designated to meet those needs.